 Financial Aid is Available

-Information on scholarships, assistantships, work study and student loans is included under Financial Aid.
+Information on Federal Financial Aid and Scholarships can be found here.
 Every attempt is made to provide support for individuals who show talent and are in need.